 Ibis

-Purple Heron - Lebanon
+Purple Heron - UAE

 Is a large, slender heron with striking plumage.
 Reddish-brown neck with a black streak running down the front, and the head features a dark crown and a long, pointed bill that is yellowish-brown.
 The upperparts are dark gray with a purplish-brown hue, and the underparts are a mix of chestnut and buff.
 The wings are dark with reddish-brown edges, and the long legs are yellowish, ideal for wading through wetlands.
 Its overall appearance is more slender and elongated compared to other herons.